chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 Mesh
 ----

-The rectangular container is a 1m x 1m x 0.2m box with a 0.9m x 0.2m plate at a height of 0.4m.
+The rectangular container is a 1 m x 1 m x 0.2 m box with a 0.9 m x 0.2 m plate placed at a height of 0.4 m.

 .. code-block:: text